Spiderlabs CTF (Blackhat US 2020)

 These tiles sum up some flags I caught during the SpiderLabs (Trustwave company) CTF (Capture the flag) event.
 A CTF is a competition where you have computer security-related challenges to solve.

-So it's quiet a personal goal, but I hope you'll find some hints that would apply to you too.
+So it's quite a personal goal, but I hope you'll find some hints that would apply to you too.

 Caught Flags